 2. Can you accommodate a team onsite with you or at least provide access to your sites for the MSP team?

 3. What are the skills where direct sourcing could deliver a reduction in your overall costs and improve time to hire?

 4. How might a proprietary VMS platform meet your needs or do you need to consider an independent VMS platform?

 5. Are you happy with the performance of your current suppliers and which ones would you want to retain?

 If you have any more questions about MSP please get in touch.

-Global Head of Sales, Solutions and Innovation, Hays Talent Solutions
+EMEA Managing Director and Global Head of Sales, Solutions and Innovation, Hays Talent Solutions